Kractero/hare/README.md

 A caveat with any autocloser is that it may interfere with normal gameplay.
 It's recommended to enable or disable it as needed, or alternatively, use a separate browser profile or browser to avoid disruptions.

 ### Containers (optional)

+#### Mozilla Firefox

+Only Firefox supports containers.

+If you already use Firefox as your main browser, I suggest setting up a separate profile or using a different Firefox derivative (e.g., ESR, Nightly, Floorp, Waterfox) to avoid any mix-ups with your main nation.

+#### Containers

 Containers are a Firefox-only feature that allows you to create multiple mini profiles or sessions within one profile, each maintaining its own cookies and state.
 This means you can have one container for each nation, making it easy to manage many puppets.